yannickloth/jreqs/README.md

 ## Why

-> Because with IT, *everyting*, and especially the Devil, is inside the details.
+> Because with IT, *everything*, and especially the Devil, is inside the details.

 > Because I believe that software craftsmanship is very complex, even to very smart people.